Proto:The Legend of Zelda: Ocarina of Time Master Quest

 - In the third mode, the camera will follow Link but won't rotate.

-The first two modes allow you to move the camera, using the D-Pad to move it forward, backward and sideways, B and A to raise or lower the camera, and the analog joystick to turn the camera around.
+The first two modes allow you to move the camera, using the D-Pad to move it forward, backward and sideways, B and A to raise or lower it, and the analog joystick to turn it around.
 Additionally, the R key will move the camera to the red ghost camera's position.

 Demo Camera Tool